Martian01/mrhttpd/Readme.md

 In order to configure mrhttpd you load the file `mrhttpd.conf` into an editor.
 The file distributed with mrhttpd contains explanations of the possible settings as part of the commentary.

 In general, the configuration file defines pairs of variables and their values separated by a "=" character.
 The configuration file is included in bash scripts.
-This means there must be no spaces around the "=" sign.
+This means there must be no spaces around the "=" sign, and some strings may need to be put in quotes.

 Let us now go through the list of variables.
 Note that many of these variables are optional and will either default to some useful value, or disable the compilation of the associated feature.
 For details please refer to the sample configuration file.

 #### SYSTEM_USER
-defines the user account under which mrhttpd will run.
+defines the user account under which mrhttpd will run if started as root.
 Note: If mrhttpd is configured to listen at a non-privileged port it need not be started as root.
 However, if it is started as root you should specify a user with restricted access rights here.

 #### PATH_PREFIX
 is a string expected at the beginning of every valid resource path.
 Any request without this prefix will be rejected.
 The prefix will be omitted from the path of the file system resource.
 This function is sometimes used behind URL-based load balancers.